acdc-digital/Medex-MITP/README.md

 # Medex-Public-MITP

+12/7/2023: I'm excited to have implemented the translation component for ingestion into a playground within Google Colab and I'm able to share that directly by publishing it to the Main page.
+You can tinker with your own medical questions, and our transformer will analyze pubmed for relevant articles, explode the embeddings based on the User-query, create a hypothetical answer, search pubmeds findings for relevant answers, then combine all the User information into a simple output for contextual understanding.

 11/7/2023: today we're iomplementing the OpenAI-Cookbook [https://github.com/openai/openai-cookbook].
 Recently, I've discovered, "Question/ answering using an API and HyDe."
 Which I believe will be a sucessful priliminary implementation  of how we're going to transform our User query's.

 ![image](Medex/Assets/search_rerank_answer.png)